ramyarshet123/Inverted-pendulum-control-using-kalman-filter/README.md

 Usage:

-1. Run Without_Kalman_Filter(Only_LQR).py or With_Kalman_Filter.py to visualize the simulation of the inverted pendulum system.
+1. Run Without_Kalman_Filter(Only_LQR).py or With_Kalman_Filter.py to visualize the simulation of the inverted pendulum system on cart.

 2. Use the 'a' and 'd' keys to apply external forces and observe the system's response.